-Being demented doesn’t really mean being crazy.
-To be demented actually means to experience the progressive cognitive impairment that comes with dementia.
-And, as you may already know from reading my earlier blogs, having dementia means losing your memory and rational thought processes but not your intuitive thought processes.
+Being “demented” doesn’t really mean being crazy.
+It really means to be experiencing dementia.
+It means to be experiencing progressive cognitive impairment.
+And, as you may already know from reading my earlier blogs, having dementia means losing your rational thought processes and remembering self but not your intuitive thought processes or experiential self.
 Dementia won’t make you crazy unless the people around you don’t understand how to take care of the rational thought processes for you so that you can enjoy living in the intuitive world.

 Providing support for our loved ones and clients’ rational thought processes is our responsibility as their caregivers.
 The bonus is that, when we do, they can relax and enjoy everything their intuitive thought processes bring them.
-And it’s a lot of fun spending time with someone in the intuitive world.
+It’s a lot of fun to spend time with someone who lives in the intuitive world.

-Check out what Dan Cohen is doing through his program musicandmemory.org, and take a look at the YouTube clip called “Alive Inside, Henry.”
+Take the time to look at what Dan Cohen is doing through his program musicandmemory.org, and watch his YouTube clip “Alive Inside, Henry.”
 Music activates our intuitive thought.
 It is a wonderful way to spend time with people who have dementia.
-Try to figure out what kind of music they would have enjoyed listening to during earlier times in their lives and listen to it with them.
+Learn the music and songs they enjoyed listening to at earlier times in their lives and create playlists to listen to together.

 Stay in the present.
 If you stop thinking about the past and future, you are left with what you can see, hear, touch, feel, smell, and taste—in the present.
-The present is filled with sensory stimulation, if you can still your rational mind and pay attention.
+The present is filled with sensory stimulation, if you manage to still your rational mind and pay attention.
 Look around.
 Listen.
-Bring something with you to share: a little box of jelly beans packs a lot of color and taste, and tastes bring back memories.
-Flowers, fabrics, buttons, snacks, scrapbooks—everything and anything can provide needed sensory stimulation.
+Bring something with you to share: something that tastes good or smells good, or flowers, fabrics, buttons, scrapbooks—everything and anything can provide positive sensory stimulation.

 Get out and go.
 Do you really have to sit in the care facility?
-Could you not take your loved one or client out for a drive, out for a latte, to a quiet parking spot in a park to watch children play or a bench in a crowded square to watch people?
+Could you not take your loved one or client out for a drive, out for a latte, to a quiet parking spot in a park to watch children play, or a bench in a crowded square to watch people?
 It’s emotionally painful for our brains to have too little sensory or social stimulation.
-If I was locked up in a care facility, I would be wandering, exit-seeking, and getting agitated, too.
+If we were to be locked up in a care facility, we would be wandering, exit-seeking, and getting agitated, too.